Examples

 , you can find out the number of the first row in the ordered range.

-The upload and download commands
+The write-file and read-file commands

-cat binary | yt upload //tmp/yt_cli_examples/binary --executable
+cat binary | yt write-file //tmp/yt_cli_examples/binary --executable

-yt download //tmp/yt_cli_examples/binary > binary_copy
+yt read-file //tmp/yt_cli_examples/binary > binary_copy

 diff binary binary_copy